ibm-cloud-docs/containers/cluster-plan-ha.md

 [Classic]{: tag-classic-inf} [VPC]{: tag-vpc}

 Multizone clusters distribute workloads across multiple worker nodes and zones, creating additional protection against zone failures.
-You deploy your mutlizone cluster [in a metro region](https://cloud.ibm.com/docs/containers?topic=containers-regions-and-zones#zones-vpc), such as `sydney`, and three replicas are automatically spread across the three zones of the metro, such as `au-syd-1`, `au-syd-2`, and  `au-syd-3`.
+You deploy your multizone cluster [in a metro region](https://cloud.ibm.com/docs/containers?topic=containers-regions-and-zones#zones-vpc), such as `sydney`, and three replicas are automatically spread across the three zones of the metro, such as `au-syd-1`, `au-syd-2`, and  `au-syd-3`.
 If resources in one zone go down, your cluster workloads continue to run in the other zones.

 Distributing your workload across three zones ensures high availability for your app in case a zone becomes unavailable.
 You must have your worker nodes spread evenly across all three availability zones to meet the [{{site.data.keyword.cloud_notm}} service level agreement (SLA)](/docs/overview?topic=overview-slas) for HA configuration.
 {: important}